Using dynamic loss weighting to boost improvements in forecast stability: Conclusions and future research

-Moreover, another promising area for future research is the application of TARW in other MTL settings.
+Additionally, another promising area for future research is the application of TARW in other MTL settings.
 Given that \citet{lin2022reasonable} demonstrated the superiority of RW over equal weighting, it is plausible that TARW could also outperform static loss weight tuning in other MTL problems due to its stochastic nature.
+In this regard, similar to the conclusion of \cite{lin2022reasonable} that RW should be considered a strong baseline in MTL problems, and based on the performance reported in this work, we advocate for the use of TARW as a baseline DLW method in auxiliary learning settings.
 Finally, a broader direction for future research concerns incorporating forecast stability into different modeling approaches or pipelines, such as the post-processing technique for stabilizing point forecasts proposed by \citet{godahewa2023forecast} or the N-BEATS variant to stabilize Gaussian probabilistic forecasts by \citet{vanbelle2024}.
 Of particular interest is the incorporation of forecast stability into tree-based methods like LightGBM \citep{ke2017lightgbm} due to their widespread adoption in the time series forecasting field, as evidenced in the M5 competition \citep{makridakis2022m5}.